Home

 Please consider sponsoring our Bread & Wine, Altar Flowers, and the oil for the Sanctuary Lamp.

-The gift of Bread & Wine for the month of April has been given in memory of Kyle P. Jashembowski by Linda J. Sylvestri.
+The gift of Altar Flowers for the second two weeks of May have been given in memory of Lenny Falato by his family.

-The Sanctuary Lamp for the first two weeks of April has been given in memory of Lucia DiNardo & Giuseppe Manieri.
-The second two weeks have been given in memory of Michael, Pietro & Elena Manieri by Maria & Nicola Totaro.
+The gift of the Sanctuary Lamp for the first two weeks of May has been given in memory of Maria & Michele Totaro by Maria & Nicola Totaro.
+The second two weeks have been given in memory of the Deceased Members of the Camacho Family by the Family.

 We appreciate and are very thankful to all our parishioners and friends who continuously support our church.
 God bless us all.